 15. Your microwave can also be a huge time saver for cooking potatoes (if you’ll be mashing them), versus boiling them.
-This will also keep another burner open for something that really needs it.
+This will also keep another burner open for something that needs it.

 16. But if you do choose to boil your potatoes, don’t peel them in advance.
 This will be a waste of time.
 Instead, shock them in cold water after boiling, and the skin will slip right off in your hands.

-17. Feeling really adventurous?
+17. Feeling adventurous?
 You might even be able to peel potatoes in less than a minute using a bucket, hose, a clean toilet brush, and a power drill.

 18. Forget scrubbing a lot of potatoes.
 Just put them in the dishwasher and run through a cycle (without soap, obviously).

-19. Lots of your well-meaning loved ones will be asking to help in the kitchen, but often times they can just make things more complicated.
+19. Lots of your well-meaning loved ones will be asking to help in the kitchen, but often they can just make things more complicated.
 This is why it’s a good idea to think of a few “deflector tasks” that can keep them busy—and out of the kitchen—such as hanging coats, filling water glasses, opening the wine, or wrangling children.

 Avoiding a Quirky Turkey

 20. Cooking for a lot of people?
 The general rule is one pound of turkey per guest.
-But remember this: Buying two smaller turkeys is preferable to buying one larger one, since this won’t impact your prep time (between thawing, cooking, taking up oven space, etc.).
+But remember this: Buying two smaller turkeys is preferable to buying one larger one since this won’t impact your prep time (between thawing, cooking, taking up oven space, etc.).

 21. Thawing a frozen turkey in cold water is much faster than thawing it in the fridge.

 22. Need a roasting rack for your bird?
 Instead of rushing out and spending too much money, simply roll some tinfoil into one long “rope,” form the rope into a circle (or a spiral shape), place in the bottom of your pan, and voila!
-A quick and easy fix than only costs pennies.
+A quick and easy fix that only costs pennies.